SingleDigitIQ/cozylights/README.md

 ### Some expensive notes stackoverflow will never tell about LuaJIT to you or to future me.
 Summing up my discord rambling because COVID made me forget some of Lua I tried before, so I am writing it down for now.

-TLDR: LuaJIT is certainly impressive in some parts, however I would rather refrain from using it for absolutely anything that implies even a bit of performance, unless there is no way to avoid it.
-It's too slow, and when you try to squeeze anything out of it, it loses most of it appeal/narrative, it even loses purpose.
+TLDR: LuaJIT is certainly impressive in some parts, however I would rather refrain from using it for absolutely anything that implies even a bit of performance, and unless there is no way to avoid it, deprecate Lua as a terrible inconvenience and never look back.
+It's too slow, and when you try to squeeze anything out of it, it loses most of its appeal/narrative, it even loses purpose.
 If still too many words, remember just this about Lua: never try to optimize Lua too much, it's never worth it, and, just let Lua iterate.
-Hating on LuaJIT is based and normalpilled, it's just faster Python.

 1. While being smol, it still fails to outperform another state of the art JIT - JS V8.
-Given that JS V8 is big tech kind state of the art, which means there is certainly at the very least a significant room for improvement.
+And thats given that JS V8 is big tech kind state of the art, which means there is certainly at the very least a significant room for improvement.
 Advantage of Lua in comparison to V8: less RAM consuption for small programs, so it's reasonable to run a bit of LuaJIT on weak hardware, like phones, watches, some smart-whatever, robots.
-It's not the worst choice.
+In that case it's not the worst choice.

-2. Readability syntax sugar is a meme, I am here to code, not to shitpost, I prefer completely different state of mind from that, something very different, like curly braces and what not.
+2. Readability syntax is a meme, I am here to code, not to shitpost, I prefer completely different state of mind from that, something very different, like curly braces and what not.

 3. Lua bytecode, same way as Python, keeps function and variable names uncompressed.
 You could argue but hey that means we can at least restore the original file almost one-to-one from bytecode?
 Who needs that really, when RAM efficiency is 25%(!) better after using a minifier, and if you use minifier, you abandon debugging and readability(just like in Python, which is a meme language too, and it's typical very readable one letter long variable names).
 This is how as codebase grows, Lua loses it's only advantage over V8.
 Hence technically peak Lua is a joke.